dotnet/runtime/Documentation/design-docs/multilevel-sharedfx-lookup.md

 ## Proposed changes

 Almost every file search is done in relation to the executable directory.
 It would be better to be able to search for some files in other directories as well.
-Suggested folders are the current working directory, the user location and the global .NET location.
+Suggested folders are the  the user location and the global .NET location.
 The user and global folders may vary depending on the running operational system.
 They are defined as follows:

 User location: